fwestenberg/devialet/README.md

 Devialet API Python implementation

 This is the first working version, a lot of things still need to be improved.
 Please be patient.
+Also make sure your Devialet firmware version >= 2.16.1.
+Otherwise expect functions not to work.

 # Installation instructions
 - Add the `devialet` folder to your `config/custom_components/` folder